I agree with the terms and conditions.

 Our flagship programs are our retreats and workshops for individuals (personal growth), married couples, and families.
 We also offer suicide intervention training through our three-hour safeTALK and two-day ASIST workshops designed to increase an individual’s competence and confidence in asking directly about suicide and providing suicide first aid to persons at risk.
 Please visit the tabs below for specific information on each program, registration information and a current schedule.

-Marriage Enrichment Retreat
+Marriage Enrichment Retreats

 An earned benefit, Marriage Enrichment Retreats (MERs) are provided at no cost to uniformed service members and their spouses on a first come, first serve basis.
 Childcare is not provided.
 MERs are held at local resort hotels for three days and two nights.
 During the retreat couples will have the opportunity to work on better understanding themselves and their spouses, their personalities and perspectives, and on improving their communication and problem solving skills.
 The schedule includes plenty of free time for couples to enjoy the sunshine and resort amenities.